Battle of Seven Oaks National Historic Site of Canada

 (© Agence Parcs Canada / Parks Canada Agency, 1965.)

-1611 Main Street at Rupertsland Blvd., Winnipeg, Manitoba
+Corner of Main Street and Rupertsland Blvd., Winnipeg, Manitoba

 Historic Sites and Monuments Act (R.S.C., 1985, c.
 H-4)